 - 14.1.
-The following essential information from each prospective provider must be obtained to allow for an establishment of a supplier's profile: - a) Name of Entity and / or Trading Name; - b) Proof of Company Registration documents on the Central Suppliers Database (CSD) documents - c) Physical and Postal Address of where the business operates from; - d) Entity Type (e.g. Close Corporation, Private Company, Partnership, Corporative, etc.); - e) Company registration documents; - f) Entity's registration number; - g) Contact Details (Telephone number, fax number and/or email address); - h) Name(s) of Director(s), member(s), partner(s), owner(s); - i) Annual Turnover of the entity; - j) Shareholding percentage; - k) BBBEE Level Certificate - I) Proof of that entity's tax affairs are in order (Tax Clearance Certificate); - m) Entity's clearance that municipal rates and taxes and utilities account are not in arrears for more than 90 days; - n) List of products/services offered; - o) A list of completed relevant projects with at least 2 contactable references; and - p) Proof of Banking details of the business by means of confirmation from the bank (Cancelled cheque) and not personal banking details;
+The following essential information from each prospective provider must be obtained to allow for an establishment of a supplier's profile: - a) Name of Entity and / or Trading Name; - b) Proof of Company Registration documents on the Central Suppliers Database (CSD) documents - c) Physical and Postal Address of where the business operates from: - d) Entity Type (e.g. Close Corporation, Private Company, Partnership, Corporative, etc.); - e) Company registration documents; - f) Entity's registration number; - g) Contact Details (Telephone number, fax number and/or email address); - h) Name(s) of Director(s), member(s), partner(s), owner(s); - i) Annual Turnover of the entity; - j) Shareholding percentage; - k) BBBEE Level Certificate - I) Proof of that entity's tax affairs are in order (Tax Clearance Certificate); - m) Entity's clearance that municipal rates and taxes and utilities account are not in arrears for more than 90 days (if applicable, in which case the bidder will be afforded 7 working days to rectify this matter); - n) List of products/services offered; - o) A list of completed relevant projects with at least 2 contactable references; and p) Proof of Banking details of the business by means of confirmation from the bank (Cancelled cheque) and not personal banking details;